bhuisgen/neon-webdocs/docs/neon/configuration/overview/index.md

 ## Environment variables

-You can override some configuration settings through the use of environment variables:
+You can override some configuration settings with environment variables.

 ### `CONFIG_FILE`